← Back to blog

 aggregation implementation of Noria

-When the data arrives at the aggregation operator, Noria directly calculates the maximum value and stores it in the operator’s state.
-In the system described earlier, the aggregation operator’s state needs to store the complete data (all browsing records for fruits and vegetables).
-Noria only needs to cache the requested state, so in this query, it only records the records for vegetables.
-At the same time, if a deletion operation occurs upstream, Noria can directly delete the corresponding rows for vegetables to recalculate the maximum value later.
-Therefore, in a partial state storage system, there is no need to backtrack and find the second largest value by recording all values - simply clearing the cache is sufficient.
+When data arrives at the aggregation operator, Noria calculates the maximum value directly and stores it in the operator’s state.
+In the systems described earlier, the aggregation operator must store the complete data set (all browsing records for fruits and vegetables).
+Noria only needs to cache the requested state, so this query records only the rows for vegetables.
+If a deletion occurs upstream, Noria can delete the corresponding vegetable rows and recalculate the maximum later.
+Therefore, a partial-state system does not need to record every value so that it can find the second-largest one; clearing the cache is sufficient.

 Summary

-Streaming systems that store partial state respond to user queries in real-time using upqueries.
-In the implementation described in this blog post, the minimum number of states that need to be stored is required.
-They generally have the following characteristics:
+Stream processing systems that store partial state respond to user queries in real time through upqueries and keep only the minimum state required.
+They generally have these characteristics:

 Finally, let’s compare the characteristics of streaming state stores for different state storage methods: